ylefay/NMT_SparqlDatalog/README.md

         "datalog_query": "ans(uri) :- <http://dbpedia.org/property/membership>(\"http://dbpedia.org/resource/Mekong_River_Commission\",uri)."
 }
 ```
-## /datasets/: Contains LC-QuAD database, a template generated Monument DBPedian database and a script with CSV templates to generate SPARQL datasets.
+## /datasets/: Contains LC-QuAD database, a template generated Monument DBPedian database, and a script with CSV templates to generate SPARQL datasets.
-This part is independant from the rest of the project.
+This part is independent of the rest of the project.
 In `./templates/`, use `generator.py` to generate data.{en, datalog} files using CSV templates.

 You can use those generated SPARQL queries to create a datalog dataset.
-In order to do that, you first have to create a json file with darling-compatible syntax.
+To do that, you first have to create a JSON file with darling-compatible syntax.
 Use `../utils/json_constructor.py` to do so.

 For example, running:
 ```